sdcTools/cellKey/README.md

 ### Usage

-An example using both possible input formats for perturbation tables is given in the main function of the packge `perturbTable()`
+An example on how to apply the package is provided in `?cellKey::cellkey_pkg` where also all the available methods are described.

-    ?cellKey::perturbTable
+    ?cellKey::cellkey_pkg

 The package vignette is currently work-in-progress.
 It can be looked at using `cellKey::ck_vignette()` or via the automatically deployed documentation by clicking [**here**](https://sdctools.github.io/cellKey/articles/introduction.html).
-The complete [**documentation**](https://sdctools.github.io/cellKey/) is also updated automatically and can be browed online.
+The complete [**documentation**](https://sdctools.github.io/cellKey/) is also updated automatically and can be viewed online.

 ### Updates